jkulawik/blog/_drafts/cpp.md

 ## Dependencies

-The usage of specific header files instead of some kind of a module/packaging system makes it pretty annoying to acquire all necessary dependencies.
+The usage of specific header files instead of some kind of a module/package system makes working with dependencies highly annoying.
 If you don't know where a header file comes from (which is typically the case), good luck finding it.
+Missing function?
+Unless its name hints at what header it should be in, you have next to zero chance of finding it yourself.\
+In a way, this responsibility is partially fulfilled by namespaces;
+however, many developers omit them in one way or another.
+Namespaces aren't great at pointing to the source of things anyway, since nothing stops developers from e.g. calling a JSON library's namespace "FishSoup".

 ## Linking and compiling